Apolo151/Casting_Agency/README.md

     - `patch:movies`: modify existing movies in the database
     - `delete:actors`: delete actors form the database
     - `delete:movies`: delete movies from the database
-6. Create new roles for:
+7. Create new roles and assign each it's permissions as following:
     - Casting assistant
         - can `get:actors`
         - can `get:movies`